denghejun/MerchantsGuideToTheGalaxy/README.md

 ```

 ###### GuideToTheGalaxy.Commands
-Contains many directives which can execute its command to solve the user input. one of samples like below:
+Contains many `micro directives` which can execute its command to solve the user input. one of test samples like below:
 ```
 DirectiveProxy<AliasCommandDirective>.Create("glob is I").Command.Execute();
 DirectiveProxy<AliasCommandDirective>.Create("prok is V").Command.Execute();